What is an example of the salience bias?

 If every brand looks similar, then nothing stands out.
 Take cereals boxes, all rectangular with very bright colours, etc. A white circle or dark box would really stand out in that aisle.

 Sometimes brands can appear a surprise just because of where they are located in-store.
-A crisps FSDU performed better in the sweet confectionery aisle than it did in the savoury snacks aisle, just because shoppers weren’t expecting it to be there.
+Research has shown that a crisps FSDU performed better in the sweet confectionery aisle than it did in the savoury snacks aisle, just because shoppers weren’t expecting it to be there.

 As humans, we are predisposed to focus on prominent and emotionally striking details which sometimes leads us to ignore potentially vital pieces of information.
 As a result, we often make irrational, emotion-led decisions which are not always the optimal choice.
 For example, succumbing to an unhealthy snack as opposed to a healthy one because the smell and taste are more salient than worries about how they may affect our health.